Marzelpan/GcGarCom/README.md

 GcGarCom
 ========

-A small extension to enable the Garmin Communicator plugin in Google Chrome on OSX for [Geocaching.com](http://geocaching.com/)
+A small extension to enable the Garmin Communicator plugin in Google Chrome on OS X for [Geocaching.com](http://geocaching.com/)

-You can download the extension here: [http://marzelpan.de/gcgarcom/gcgarcom.crx](http://marzelpan.de/gcgarcom/gcgarcom.crx)
+You can download the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/kinbcfdeijallkpiapfbdedhcflfcdcb).